jeticg/CMPT413/aligner/answer/README.md

 # Group Adam
 We implement both IMB1 and HMM model.
-And with HMM model, we produce the best score in leaderboard 0.32.
+And with HMM model, we produce the best score(0.32) in leaderboard .
 (Oct 22)

 ### How to run (align.py uses HMM model)
 Note: Due to Python is a dynamic interpreted language, and training HMM model involves a lot of nested loops(line 150~170, align.py), it takes about **6 hours** to train on whole dataset.
 Please be patient while waiting.